auula/torque/README.md

-# bigmap
+# Torque
-Bigmap is a local high performance cache library.
+Torque is a local high performance cache library.